 I am an associate instructor and doctoral student in the Operations and Decision Technologies department at the Kelley School of Business, Indiana University.
-I currently teach accounting information systems courses.
+I currently teach K201, a comprehensive and intensive course on Microsoft Excel and Access; I have previously taught Accounting Information Systems (processes and controls) courses to both accounting and information systems students.

 I have previous work experience in IT training, IT support, management, accounting, and consulting with small businesses.